merzlab/QUICK-docs/docs/source/user-manual.rst

    **GRADIENT**         : Calculates analytical gradients.

-   **GRADCUTOFF=FLOAT** : user defined cutoff for gradients.
+   **GRADCUTOFF=Float** : user defined cutoff for gradients.
 Default : 1.0E-7 (automatically set to 1.0E-6 or 1.0E-8 if COARSEINT or TIGHTINT keyword is specified)

 7. Geometry Optimization
 ************************